-Cause-and-effect (fishbone) diagram
+Cause-And-Effect (Fishbone) Diagram

-- Diagram showing hierarchical structure of causes that contribute to a problem or outcome - Problem of interest forms the backbone - Spines are causes that contribute to the problem - Spines may have bones that represent its contributory factors and so on - Used in brainstorming to diagram and identify various possible factors contributing to a problem, and to identify causal sequences (A causes B causes C) - Very simple but extraordinarily useful tool - At this stage, both minor factors (that occur rarely or contribute very little) and major causes may all get listed
+- Diagram showing hierarchical structure of causes that contribute to a problem or outcome: - Problem of interest forms the backbone. - Spines are causes that contribute to the problem. - Spines may have bones that represent its contributory factors and so on. - Used in brainstorming to diagram and identify various possible factors contributing to a problem, and to identify causal sequences (A causes B causes C). - Very simple but extraordinarily useful tool. - Initially both minor factors (that occur rarely or contribute very little) and major causes may all get listed.